ubikingenierie/ulp-observability-plugin/README.md

       - targets: ['localhost:9090']
 ```

-Change 'localhost:9090' to match the port you are using to host the plugin.
+Change 'localhost:9090' above to match the host:port where plugin is running and listening.

 ### Endpoint content exposed by the plugin